-The service life of a battery is significantly shortened if it is used 'cyclically'.
+The service life of a battery is significantly shortened if it used "cyclically".

 This means that the batteries are used a lot without their being charged.

-For example when using a tail lift, cab heater, microwave oven and a cooler box.
+For example when using a tail lift, cab heater, microwave oven or cooler box.

 This is why batteries in commercial vehicles and vehicles used for international transport often fail prematurely (within 1.5 years).

-The battery must be charged whenever the voltage measured across the battery falls below 12.5 V. If the battery is not charged, the 'sulphating' process will begin.
+The battery must be charged whenever the voltage measured across one battery falls below 12.5 V. If the battery is not charged, the "sulphating" process will begin.

 This is a chemical reaction in the battery that produces lead sulphate.
-Lead sulphate adheres to the battery plates and can cause short circuiting between the plates, reducing the capacity of the battery.
+Lead sulphate adheres to the battery plates and can cause short-circuiting between the plates, reducing the capacity of the battery.